-In their report on corporate governance and the ownership structure, prepared in accordance with art.
-123-bis of Legislative Decree no. 58/1998, the Directors vouched for their corporate governance model.
-To the extent of our responsibilities, we have monitored the way in which the rules of corporate governance required by the Code of Conduct of C.I.R.
-S.p.A. are actually being implemented, ensuring among other things that the Corporate Governance Report contained the results of the regular check that the Board of Statutory Auditors has the necessary requisites of independence, which are determined on the same basis as for Independent Directors.
+• The Company has substantially complied with the recommendations contained in the Code of has illustrated its corporate governance model in the Report on this subject, also prepared in accordance with art.
+123-bis of Legislative Decree no. 58/1998.
+To the extent of our responsibilities, we have monitored the way in which the rules of corporate governance required by the Code of Conduct adopted by the Company are actually implemented, ensuring among other things that the Corporate Governance Report contains the results of the periodic check that the Board of Statutory Auditors meets the necessary independence requirement, which are determined on the same basis as for Directors.
+In relation to the matters laid down in